 The Political Science Major: An Overview

-Political Science is the third largest undergraduate major at UNC-Chapel Hill, yet there is ample opportunity for students to receive individual attention and assistance as they pursue their chosen course of study.
+The UNC Department of Political Science is consistently rated as one of the top 15 political science departments in the country.
+Our internationally renowned faculty is dedicated to exposing students to cutting-edge political science research and scholarship.
+In recent years, UNC political science majors have won national and international honors, including the Rhodes, Luce, and Gates Cambridge Scholarships.
+Political Science is one of the largest undergraduate majors at UNC-Chapel Hill, yet there is ample opportunity for students to receive individual attention and assistance as they pursue their chosen course of study.
 Many classes have fewer than 30 students, and our faculty members are committed to creating interesting and relevant classroom environments.
 Over the years, many of our faculty members have been recognized for their efforts with multiple teaching awards.